An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

 For the proofs of Lemmas \ref{lem:genericabsoluteness-laddermouse} and \ref{lem:uB-laddermouse} we require that the reader is familiar with the basics of Inner Model Theory as for example covered in the first five sections of \cite{St10}.

 \begin{proof}[Proof of Lemma \ref{lem:genericabsoluteness-laddermouse}] Let $M$ be a ladder premouse above $\eta$ for some ordinal $\eta$.
 Then $M$ is clearly closed under the operations $z \mapsto M_n^\#(z)$ for all reals $z$ and natural numbers $n$.
 As the size of the forcing $\bP$ is below $\eta$, it is easy to see that any $\bP$-generic extension $M[G]$ of $M$ is also closed under the operations $z \mapsto M_n^\#(z)$ for all reals $z$ and natural numbers $n$.
+Therefore, the following claim finishes the proof of Lemma \ref{lem:genericabsoluteness-laddermouse}.